|

 ray of light called chatoyancy, or cat's-eye.
 The cat's-eyes occur

 in chrysoberyl, tourmaline and quartz.
+The silvery glow that

 floats across the surface of a gem somewhat like a moonbeam across a